Matet de Leon

-Maria Nora Ana Theresa Villamayor "Matet" de Léon-Estrada (born October 4, 1983) is a Filipino actress who began her career as a child star.
+Maria Nora Ana Theresa "Matet" Villamayor de Leon-Estrada (born October 4, 1983) is a Filipino actress who began her career as a child actor.
 She then transitioned to a supporting actress, often taking roles as the best friend of the main characters, giving her the nickname "Best Friend ng Bayan".
-She is an adopted daughter of Christopher de Leon and Nora Aunor.
+She is an adopted daughter of actors Christopher de Leon and Nora Aunor.

 Early life

 De Leon was adopted by actors Christopher de Leon and Nora Aunor.
-She also has an adopted sister Lotlot, and two adopted brothers Kiko and Kenneth.
+She also has an adopted sister, Lotlot, and two adopted brothers, Kiko and Kenneth.
 Their eldest brother, Ian, is the only biological child in the family.

 Career

 1980s–1990s

 De Leon's first film was I Love You, Ma, I Love You, Pa in 1986, which was also the film debut of her siblings Lotlot and Ian.
 She then appeared in several horror films.
 Her acting performance was noticed in the movie Bunsong Kerubin in which she played the lead role.
 This earned her a Best Child Actress nomination from the 1988 FAMAS Awards.
 Also in 1988, she got to act alongside Fernando Poe Jr. in the film One Day Isang Araw.
 From there she was able to get more film roles in a five-year span.
 In 1997, De Leon starred together with her mother Aunor in the film Mama Dito Sa Aking Puso and also appeared in the horror film Shake, Rattle & Roll VI.